climbingclan/climbingclan-database-scripts/sql_views_explanation.md

 **IMPORTANT: All views described in this document are READ-ONLY.
 Do not attempt to modify these views directly.**

 This document provides a detailed explanation of the SQL views used by The Climbing Clan, including their purpose and the columns they provide.
+The views are organized into several categories, each serving a specific purpose in managing the club's data:

+1. Member Database Views:
+   - wp_member_db: Comprehensive member information
+   - wp_member_db_gear: Equipment details for each member
+   - wp_member_db_climbing: Detailed climbing skills for each member

+2. Order Database Views:
+   - wp_order_product_customer_lookup: Combines order, product, and customer information

+3. Member "Yes/No" Views:
+   - wp_member_db_skills: Boolean flags for various climbing skills
+   - wp_member_db_skillshare: Skills members are willing to teach others

+4. Stats and Scores Views:
+   - wp_member_db_stats: Aggregated statistics on member participation
+   - wp_member_db_scores: Performance scores based on volunteering and attendance

+5. Events Views:
+   - wp_events_db: Basic event information
+   - wp_vw_events_db: Extended event details

+6. Crags Views:
+   - wp_clan_crags: Information about climbing locations

+These views work together to provide a comprehensive system for managing members, events, orders, and climbing locations.
+They enable efficient querying and analysis of club data, supporting various aspects of The Climbing Clan's operations, from event planning to member skill development and engagement tracking.

 ## 1. wp_clan_crags